Szumak75/JskToolBox/docs/BaseTool.md

 ## `BClasses` Class

 **Class Introduction:**
 Provides convenient properties that expose the current class and calling method name.
-Ideal for logging contexts where human-readable identifiers are required.
+Ideal for logging contexts where human-readable identifiers are required. **Important:** The `_c_name` property is automatically implemented and should not be overridden or redeclared in subclasses.

 ### `BClasses._c_name`

 **Detailed Description:**
 Returns the class name of the current instance without module qualifications.
+This is an automatic property provided by the mixin - do not declare `_c_name` as a class variable in subclasses as it will shadow the property.
 Commonly used to tag log messages or error reports with the originating class.

 **Signature:**